Registration/drop-off for overnight camps is on Sundays at 3:00pm.

 Paintball - Fill out and print off a paintball waiver here.

-Financial Assistance - If a parent or guardian does not have the budget to pay for their child to come to camp, they may fill out this Financial Assistance Application.
-This application will be reviewed by the Camp Director before approval.
+Financial Assistance - If a parent or guardian does not have the budget to pay for their child to come to camp, they may fill out the Financial Assistance Form by clicking This application will be reviewed by the Camp Director before approval.

 Camper Visitors – Campers are not allowed to have visitors during camp.
 This is due in part to issues of maintaining camp security and also to ensure an enjoyable camp experience for the camper.
 This also means that parents wishing to volunteer or work at camp while their child is a registered camper will be unable to do so.

 Dress – Please avoid wearing or bringing clothes that could be considered inappropriate.
 Examples include: Belly shirts, extremely short shorts, low cut shirts, shirtless.
 Also do not wear or bring clothing expressing or implying immoral or inappropriate themes, behavior, or language.

 Alcohol and Drugs – Good Spirit Bible Camp is alcohol and drug free.
 Please do not bring any alcohol or drugs (including tobacco products).
 These things will be confiscated and may lead to camper expulsion.

 Multimedia – Do not bring and multimedia players including CD Players and CD’s, Movies or DVD players, game consoles or handheld game players, ipods, etc. We cannot promise the security of these items in a group cabin setting nor can we always monitor the content.